 | 💳 Currency and payments | XAF (FCFA) via Orange Money, MTN Mobile Money. |

-Top Six Betting Sites With The MINAT Licence
+Top Five Betting Sites With The MINAT Licence

 In this section, I focus on Cameroonian betting sites that publish a Cameroonian company name, a .cm domain and a valid MINAT licence number in the footer.
 This does not mean every other site is automatically illegal, but it does mean these brands operate under local rules and can, at least in theory, be held to account by the authorities.